 What is considered a dangerous good?

-When a substance in-transit poses risk to health, safety, property or the environment, it’s highly likely you’re handling a dangerous good.
-If a dangerous good isn’t being transported but still presents a risk it’s known as a hazardous material.
+A substance that poses a risk to health, safety, property or the environment, it’s highly likely you’re handling a dangerous good.

 What are some examples of dangerous goods?